 ✓ The facility is not currently under Water Protection Program enforcement action.
-This facility was last inspected on June 29, 2016.
-The inspection showed the following unsatisfactory features: failure to reapply for a permit prior to expiration.
+This facility was last inspected on December 7, 2021.
+The inspection showed the following unsatisfactory features: failure to meet permit limits.

 CONTINUING AUTHORITY:

 Each application for an operating permit shall identify the person, as that term is defined in section 644.016(15), RSMo, that is the owner of, operator of, or area-wide management authority for a water contaminant source, point source, wastewater treatment facility, or sewer collection system.
 This person shall be designated as the continuing authority and shall sign the application.
 By doing so, the person designated as the continuing authority acknowledges responsibility for compliance with all permit conditions.